richardhopton/smartbed-mqtt/README.md

 - Sensors for Heat & Foot Angle
 - Buttons to step thru the massage strengths, patterns & timer (auto turn off massage)
 - Sensors for Massage strengths and patterns
-- Untested support for split beds, and multiple beds
+- Support for split beds, and multiple beds

 ## Possible future features:-

 - Buttons to control raising and lowering head/feet
 - Configuration of bed "alarm"
 - Service to trigger sleep summary email to be sent from Sleeptracker
+- Switches to control presets

 ## Features that can't be done:-